 It is your responsibility to prove that you were injured at work.
 If you have any pain or problems caused by your job, you need to immediately report the injury and ask for medical care.
-Often insurance companies and sometimes judges believe that if you do seek immediate medical attention, then your condition may not be related to the accident.
-Even relatively minor pain can lead to big problems later so see a doctor as soon as possible, because minor injuries may get worse.
-The first words out of the insurance company’s attorney to the judge should not be, “Mr./Mrs. _________ did not bother seeing a doctor until 3 days after the work injury.”
+Often insurance companies, and sometimes judges, believe that if you do not seek immediate medical attention, then your condition may not be related to the accident.
+Even relatively minor pain can lead to big problems later, so see a doctor as soon as possible.
+The first argument by the insurance company’s attorney to the judge should not be, “Mr./Mrs. _________ did not bother seeing a doctor until three days after the work injury.”

 - Talking With Your Medical Providers About Your Claims